enovision/another-angular-webpack-starter/README.md

   ...
 ```

-All commands have to be started in a terminal (like the DOS prompt or Linux terminal) and from
+All commands have to be started in a terminal (like the DOS prompt or Linux terminal) and from within the root folder of the application
-within the root folder of the application (the folder where this README.md file resides).
+(the folder where this README.md file resides).

 ### start ###
 Starting the application.
-It will also start a internal web server (webpack-dev-server) and a watch
+It will also start a internal web server (webpack-dev-server) and a watch on any changes.
+The port is set
-on any changes.
-The port is set to **1841**, but you can change that in the script 'start' property
-within the **packages.json** file.
+to **1841**, but you can change that in the script **start** property within the **packages.json** file.

-When you don't change anything before the npm install, then the browser should look like the image
-shown at the top of this README.
+When you don't change anything before the npm install, then the browser should look like the image shown at the top of this README.

 ```
 <prompt>:\npm start